rfdickerson/cs241-data-structures/final/README.md

 + Does the decompressed text have to be exactly the same as the original?
 Do I need to consider punctuation, whitespace, and case?

 Yes, treat every symbol whether it be a letter or whitespace as a symbol in the prefix string.

++ What exactly is stored in the prefix dictionary?

+For the compression stage, you should store the prefixes as keys, and ids as the value.
+During decompression the whole dictionary is flipped- so ids become the keys, and the prefixes the values.

 Signal Processing
 ----------------------